NLP4L/manuals/dict/dict_doc_class.md

 You can use the document classification solution to add classification attributes to unstructured document so you will be able to process them as structured documents.
 This way, refinement search using facets will be available, and useful for [Incremental Precision Improvement](../overview.md#incremental-precision-improvement).

-## Playing with Examples (Document Classification)
+## Playing with Example (Document Classification)

-Let's look at the included examples to understand the document classification solution of NLP4L,
+Let's look at the included example to understand the document classification solution of NLP4L.

 You can find example configuration file using document classification solution in the examples directory.
 Play with them in practice.